alexa-games/litexa/packages/litexa-html/README.md

 ### Events

-To handle data that is sent from your web app, add a `when` listener for the `Alexa.Presentation.HTML.Message` event in an appropriate state.
+To handle data that is sent from your web page, add a `when` listener for the `Alexa.Presentation.HTML.Message` event in an appropriate state.
 Note you can add it to the `global` state to handle any incoming message irrespective of the current skill state.